Dabvexx/DabVexx.github.io/_posts/2023-4-4-project-garden-genesis.md

 # Summary

 Overall, this was a fun and exciting project to do.
 I got to have fun with my friends while creating an interesting portfolio piece.
 The story and voice acting being done entirely by AI show the power of AI technology from [OpenAI](https://openai.com) and [ElevenLabs](https://beta.elevenlabs.io).
 It taught my friends and me just how important a good plan is with the challenges brought by the small time frame.
-I can't wait to tackle the next game jam or passion project I do next.
+I am eagerly anticipating my next game jam or passion project, eager to tackle the challenges and see what I can create.

 ---